Vandivier/goofy-slot-machine/README.md

 1. convert server to TS
 2. deploy app somewhere
 3. add more testing
-4. rename counterslice
-5. add dark mode
+4. add dark mode
-6. bing bong easter egg if u click exclamation point
+5. bing bong easter egg if u click exclamation point
    - add state for isRolling which disables lever until roll complete
    - isRolling disable fails when in bing bong mode (you can rapid click)